ishami-i/alu-higher_level_programming/python-input_output/0x0B-python-input_output/README.md

-Alx tasks on input/output in python:
+Alu tasks on input/output in python:
 Write a function that reads a text file (UTF8) and prints it to stdout:

 Prototype: def read_file(filename=""):